starling021/Phishing-API/README.md

 3) Browse out to YOUR_URL.com/phishingdocs to generate your DOCX

-4) Optionally set up Responder or ntlmrelayx
+4) Optionally set up Responder in a background process and run `phishinghashes.sh` every minute or so with cron

-5) Email your doc and wait for the Slack alerts!
+5) Set up your php.ini to allow uploads of at least 15MB and enable browsecap.ini for parsing UserAgent strings, otherwise some functionality may be limited.

-6) Set up your php.ini to allow uploads of at least 15MB and enable browsecap.ini for parsing UserAgent strings, otherwise some functionality may be limited.
+6) Email your doc and wait for the Slack alerts!

 **Bonus points if you use your docs as honeypot bait! :)**